iszczesniak/cpp/memory/index.md

 or globally created).
 Usually we return a reference to dynamically-allocated data as in the case of containers, e.g., `operator[]` of `std::vector`.

+This example shows how to return a result by value and by reference.
+Compile the example with the flag `-fno-elide-constructors`.

+{% highlight c++ %}
+{% include_relative return.cc %}
+{% endhighlight %}

 ### Return value optimization